Avoiding Equivocation

 Generating Multiple Identities

-) to their new location, and copied the associated local.key
+) to their new location and have copied the associated local.key